 - Timing Advance Command: This field indicates the index value TA used to control the amount of timing adjustment that the MAC entity has to apply in TS 38.213 [6].
 The size of the field is 12 bits;

+- TI: If two TAGs are configured for the SpCell, this field indicates one of the two TAGs to which the Timing Advance Command is applied.
+The field set to 0 indicates the first TAG ID and the field set to 1 indicates the second TAG ID.
+If the SpCell is not configured with two TAGs, the R bit is present instead;

 - R: Reserved bit, set to 0.

 Figure 6.1.3.4a-1: Absolute Timing Advance Command MAC CE